-The Texas Medical Board (Board) proposes the repeal of current Chapter 180, concerning Texas Physician Health Program, §§180.1 - 180.4.
+The Texas Medical Board (Board) adopts the repeal of current Chapter 180, concerning Texas Physician Health Program, §§180.1 - 180.4.
+The repeals are being adopted without changes to the proposal as published in the September 27, 2024, issue of the Texas Register (49 TexReg 7770).
+The repeals will not be republished.